Reticulocyte count, retic

 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.

 Results are given as a percentage.
 The normal level of reticulocytes in the blood is between 0.5% and 2%.
-If your result is 4% or higher, you may have anemia.
+Lower or higher levels may mean that you have a type of anemia.

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in your arm or hand.